lowRISC/opentitan/hw/ip/pattgen/doc/_index.md

 ---
-title: "PATTGEN HWIP Technical Specification"
+title: "Pattern Generator HWIP Technical Specification"
 ---

 # Overview

-This document specifies PATTGEN hardware IP (HWIP) functionality.
+This document specifies the functionality of the pattern generator hardware IP (HWIP).
 This module conforms to the [Comportable guideline for peripheral functionality.]({{< relref "doc/rm/comportability_specification/index.md" >}})
 See that document for integration overview within the broader top-level system.